-- How long do BOFA filters last?
+- How long do Donaldson BOFA filters last?

 Rather than thinking about filter life in terms of time, a more accurate measure might be to think about units of product, because a 24/7 high-speed laser line will require a very different filter exchange schedule to, say, a dental laboratory.

 Our engineers work closely with customers to configure filtration systems by taking all these factors into account.
-They look at the manufacturing process (such as lasering, electronics and additive manufacturing), the material being worked, and the volume of airborne particulate likely to be generated.
-In the case of certain laser applications, this can include accounting for the “kerf” – the width of material removed by a cutting process, or the depth and area of the ablation for laser engraving or marking processes.
+They look at the manufacturing process (such as lasering, electronics, and additive manufacturing), the material being worked, and the volume of airborne particulate likely to be generated.
+In the case of certain laser applications, this can include accounting for the “kerf”—the width of material removed by a cutting process, or the depth and area of the ablation for laser engraving or marking processes.

-And remember, BOFA systems incorporate filtration saturation sensors and many of our units offer remote diagnostics, so monitoring filter performance and lifecycle can be undertaken in real-time.
-This enables exchanges to be scheduled as part of maintenance routines to minimise downtime.
+And remember, Donaldson BOFA systems incorporate filtration saturation sensors and many of our systems offer remote diagnostics, so monitoring filter performance and lifecycle can be undertaken in real-time.
+This enables exchanges to be scheduled as part of a planned maintenance routine to minimize downtime.

-Installing non-genuine replacements could risk impaired filter efficiency or even filter rupture, leading potentially to downtime and a negative impact on product quality.
+Installing non-genuine replacements could risk impaired filter efficiency or even filter rupture, potentially leading to downtime and a negative impact on product quality.

 - Why does the process smell?